mmichlin66/mmichlin66.github.io/mimcss/guide/defining-rules.md

 Notice that we passed the class object to the `activate` function - we didn't create an instance of the class by ourselves.
 There are special situations in which you will want to create instances of the style definition class (see [Styled Components](styled-components.html) later in this guide); however, normally you pass the class object to the `activate` function and Mimcss creates an instance of it.

-The `$ctivate` function can be invoked multiple times for the same class - Mimcss makes sure that only a single instance is created and the rules are inserted into the DOM only once.
+The `activate` function can be invoked multiple times for the same class - Mimcss makes sure that only a single instance is created and the rules are inserted into the DOM only once.

-The result of the `activate` call is two-fold: first, the rules defined in the class are inserted into the DOM, and second, the `myStyles` variable can now be used to refer to rule names.
+The result of the `activate` call is two-fold: first, the rules defined in the class are inserted into the DOM, and second, the `myStyles` variable can now be used to refer to the rule names.
 Here is how we do it in a hypothetical HTML rendering code:

 ```tsx
 render()